Salesforce Single Vs Multi-Org strategy – which fits your business model?

 Why Multi-Org Salesforce Architecture?

-Go for multi-org if you have multiple processes and want to fundamentally separate business processes for similar BU’s.
+Go for the Salesforce Multi-Org strategy if you have multiple processes and want to fundamentally separate business processes for similar BU’s.
 Also, get legal/regulations on data privacy and sharing and support for different processes by BU/Region that cannot be standardized.

 Benefits of Multi-Org: